-Increasingly, security and risk management personnel are implementing various initiatives centered on the concept of Zero Trust, whether because of regulatory guidelines such as Executive Order 14028 Sec.
-3, CISO guidance, or both.
-Internet intelligence from DomainTools can play an important role in such initiatives, because connections from the protected environment to unknown (and therefore untrusted) infrastructure represent a genuine and pervasive risk.
+Increasingly, security and risk management personnel are implementing various initiatives centered on the concept of Zero Trust or similar embodiments of Least Privilege principles.
+Financial organizations typically keep sensitive information restricted to only employees that need that access and can be held accountable should those assets fall into the wrong hands.
+Internet intelligence from DomainTools can play an important role in the external aspect of such initiatives, because connections from the protected environment to unknown (and therefore untrusted) infrastructure represent a genuine and pervasive risk.
 DomainTools offers a variety of tools and data that help security teams:

-- Identify and/or block connections to newly-created domains - Build context around adversary-controlled infrastructure
+- Identify and/or block connections to newly-created domains - Develop context around adversary-controlled infrastructure

-- Identify clusters of malicious

-activity based infrastructure patterns

-- Monitor emerging attack campaigns as the adversary develops them
+- Identify clusters of malicious activity based infrastructure patterns - Monitor emerging attack campaigns as the adversary develops them